Free to Focus, Michael Hyatt’s new book, helps readers focus on completing their most important work rather than getting bogged down in the minutiae.

 Beyond the Book

-I like that Hyatt and his team have worked as hard as they have to build out not only the big idea (focusing on your most important contribution) but have also developed the tools to help make it a reality.
+Hyatt and his team have worked hard to build out not only the big idea (focusing on your most important contribution).
+They have also developed the tools to help make it a reality.
 Too many times, I complete a book and think, “yeah, I’m going to go and do that!”
 Then, a month later, I realize how little I’ve actually done.

 I used to be very focused on wanting to test several alternatives and then come away with my own conclusion on what the besttool or tactic was best for the job at hand.
 Somewhere along the way, I got pretty tired of signing up for trials and then discarding that work.
 I’m willing to trust someone else’s reviews and focus on getting my own work done.